simphotonics/directed_graph/README.md

 Elements of a graph are called **vertices** (or nodes) and neighbouring vertices are connected by **edges**.
 The figure below shows a **directed graph** with unidirectional edges depicted as arrows.
-The edges are emanating from a vertex and ending at a vertex.
-A self-loop is an edge that is connecting a vertex to itself.
+Graph edges are emanating from a vertex and ending at a vertex.

 ![Directed Graph Image](images/directed_graph.png)